dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/docker/visual-studio-tools-for-docker.md

 ## Installation and setup

-For Docker installation, review the information at [Docker for Windows: What to know before you install](https://docs.docker.com/docker-for-windows/install/#what-to-know-before-you-install) and install [Docker For Windows](https://docs.docker.com/docker-for-windows/install/).
+For Docker installation, first review the information at [Docker for Windows: What to know before you install](https://docs.docker.com/docker-for-windows/install/#what-to-know-before-you-install).
+Next, install [Docker For Windows](https://docs.docker.com/docker-for-windows/install/).

 **[Shared Drives](https://docs.docker.com/docker-for-windows/#shared-drives)** in Docker for Windows must be configured to support volume mapping and debugging.
 Right-click the System Tray's Docker icon, select **Settings**, and select **Shared Drives**.
 Select the drive where Docker stores files.
 Click **Apply**.